troglobit/mini-snmpd/README.md

 All configuration is done using command line arguments.
 It supports basic CPU, memory, disk, and network interface statistics.

-It does not support the flexibility and features of de-facto standard [net-snmp][], but also does not have the memory requirements of net-snmp.
+`mini-snmpd` is not as flexibible as, and does not support the same features as, the de-facto standard [net-snmp][], but this also means it does not have the same footprint and overhead.

 Supported features: